Keto-Friendly Kombucha: Top Brands With the Lowest Carbs

 • Green coffee bean extract

-GT’s Enlightened Synergy Organic and Raw Kombucha
+GT’s Enlightened Synergy Organic & Raw Kombucha

 You can find GT’s Enlightened Synergy Organic and Raw Kombucha here.